iadvize/documentation/Documentation.md

 | fields - message | field's message | String |  |

 ## App Interactions
 Use interactions to enhance the iAdvize interface by adding or editing predefined features.

-Interactions are basically HTTP endpoints whose json responses fit the interaction format.
+Interactions are basically HTTP endpoints whose json responses fit the interaction json-schema.
+For each interaction one or more endpoint have to be defined.
+When interaction is used on user interface, we will make a GET http call to endpoint with documented query parameters.
+Your http response have to comply with interaction json-schema.

 The features that are already available are: